How I Trained To Run 5K: The Start To My Life-Changing Running Journey

 The way I see C25K is that it’s a perfect starting platform for every new runner.
 If you follow the program carefully and run sensibly you will gain benefits in muscular and cardio strength.
 You will gain the important running confidence by continuously moving and achieving targets.

-That psychological aspect is even more important should you decide to expand your running and explore longer distances.
+That psychological aspect is even more important should you decide to expand your running past 5k and explore longer distances.
 You have already completed the groundwork by becoming stronger and the new belief will help you reach new targets.

 Unburdened by professional competitions and targets you can simply relax, enjoy your running and test your limits in your own time.
 As such, C25K has all ingredients needed in your early running development.